Skip to main content

 What does Protect Demand Management mean?

-Products which are placed onto ‘Protect‘ status for Demand Management remain available to order through NHS Supply Chain.
-However, trusts are allocated a maximum daily quantity also known as ‘threshold’ to ensure fair supply of available stock across the NHS.
+Products placed onto ‘Protect‘ status for Demand Management remain available to order through NHS Supply Chain.
+However, trusts are allocated a maximum daily quantity also known as ‘threshold’ to ensure fair supply of available stock across the whole of the NHS.

 The daily threshold quantity is calculated using an NHSE algorithm.
-Should a trust exceed its threshold, either via a single requisition point or across multiple requisition points, then relevant orders will be amended down.
+Should a trust exceed its threshold, either via a single requisition point or across multiple requisition points, then relevant orders will be amended down to allow no more than that day’s threshold level.

-The thresholds are subject to change as they are updated daily depending on the current demand and supply position so quantities provided to customers will change in line with this.
+The thresholds are subject to change as they are updated daily depending on the current demand and supply position so quantities provided to each trust will change in line with this.

-To support any measures customers may have put in place for each demand intervention we will also update a list of products that have been removed from Protect threshold intervention – see ‘NPCs Removed From Protect Product Listing’.
+To support any measures that you may have put in place for each demand intervention, we will also update a list of products that have been removed from Protect threshold intervention – see ‘NPCs Removed From Protect Product Listing’.

-• Quantity requested – Quantities should only be requested if there is an urgent clinical need.
-The quantity should reflect the need for 1 week.
+• Quantity requested – quantities should only be requested if there is an urgent clinical need.
+The quantity should reflect the need for one week.

-• First and second alternatives – Wherever possible identify alternatives as this increases the likelihood of meeting the requested quantities.
+• First and second alternatives – wherever possible please identify alternatives, as this increases the likelihood of meeting the requested quantities.

 • Which orders have been denied.